domfarolino/os/05-Threads/README.md

 ### `pthread_testcancel()`

 This function creates a cancellation point for the calling thread.
-If the calling thread's cancellation type is deferred, Cancellation requests for the thread are pending until a cancellation point is created.
+If the calling thread's cancellation type is deferred, cancellation requests for the thread are pending until a cancellation point is created.

 ### `pthread_cancel(pthread_t thread)`